treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 Sometimes you'll recognize the face or name of someone you met over breakfast or someone you recognize from another part of the internet.
 If you're feeling comfortable with it, you could send a tweet to that person to ask if they'd like to meet up and chat during one of the breaks.

-Another common way to stay in touch is business cards.
-Being handed a business card doesn't mean "this is a business interaction and we are fancy business people".
-If someone hands you a business card, it usually means they appreciated the conversation they had with you and they'd like to keep in touch (or at least allow for that possibility).
-Sometimes it means they want to hire you, but often they simply want a way to remember your name so they can find you on social media or send you an email later.

 However, I keep in mind when you meet people that people are just people.
 If you think someone is famous or important or smart, don't treat them like they're a celebrity or like they're superior to you.
 **It's wonderful to show appreciation for what someone does**.
 But keep in mind that **most people feel awkward when they feel like they're being put on a pedestal**.
 Treat folks you meet as your equals.

-### Networking isn't a dirty word: it means making friends
+### Networking isn't a dirty word: it means making friends 👥

 I hear two opposing concerns sometimes expressed about PyCon: